midstar/WAServer/README.md

 reads or stores javascript objects as ordinary text files under the data directory (default data).

+**&lt;addr&gt** is the IP address and port of waserver.

+**&lt;directories&gt;** are optional and any number of directories can be added such as:

+    192.168.1.104:8080/data/this/is/a/deep/dir/structure/myobj

+Directories are created by wasserver if they do not exist.

 ### GET &lt;addr&gt;/data/&lt;directories&gt;/&lt;objname&gt;

 Get javascript object with name &lt;objname&gt;.